 Hard coded rules

 Hard coding authorization rules is a very common practice.
 So common that it almost feels like the natural thing for developers to do.
-In fact, the average application dedicates approximately 20% of its code to authorization logic - that's about 100,000 lines of code!
+In fact, the average application dedicates approximately 20% of its code to authorization logic - that's 10,000 lines of code!

 The reason that hardcoding authorization rules is such a popular pattern is because it's easy to get started, doesn't require you to deploy a separate system, and doesn't require learning a new language.
 However, the evolving nature of authorization requirements creates a situation where authorization code is added with time, patch by patch, and sprinkled throughout the application in various locations.
 The result is what we call “authorization spaghetti code,” which makes it extremely difficult to get a clear understanding of an application’s authorization logic.
 It also makes administration and governance of that logic a nightmare.